OTRF/OSSEM/data_dictionaries/windows/sysmon/events/event-2.md

 # Event ID 2: A process changed a file creation time

 ## Description
 The change file creation time event is registered when a file creation time is explicitly modified by a process.
 This event helps tracking the real creation time of a file.
 Attackers may change the file creation time of a backdoor to make it look like it was installed with the operating system.
-Note that many processes legitimately change the creation time of a file; it does not necessarily indicate malicious activity.<a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-2-a-process-changed-a-file-creation-time">https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon#event-id-2-a-process-changed-a-file-creation-time</a>
+Note that many processes legitimately change the creation time of a file; it does not necessarily indicate malicious activity.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|